INDEXED IN MEDLINE

 Figures supplied in colour will appear in colour online regardless of whether or not these illustrations are reproduced in colour in the printed version.
 For specifically requested colour reproduction in print, you will receive information regarding the costs from SAGE after receipt of your accepted article.

 Food Science and Technology International adheres to the SAGE Harvard reference style.
-Click here to review the guidelines on SAGE Harvard to ensure your manuscript conforms to this reference style.
+View the SAGE Harvard guidelines to ensure your manuscript conforms to this reference style.

 Authors seeking assistance with English language editing, translation, or figure and manuscript formatting to fit the journal’s specifications should consider using SAGE Language Services.
 Visit SAGE Language Services on our Journal Author Gateway for further information.